Tachyonic dark energy- Constraints from current observations: Abstract

 \section{Abstract}

-Recent observations from the Dark Energy Spectroscopic Instrument (DESI) survey have reignited the debate on the true nature of dark energy, challenging the standard cosmological constant model of cosmology.
-The results suggest a preference for dark energy to be dynamical rather than a cosmological constant.
+Recent observations from the DESI survey have reignited the debate on the true nature of dark energy, challenging the standard model of cosmology.
+The results suggest a preference for dynamical dark energy rather than a constant.
 Several recent analyses of DESI data indicate that the universe's expansion may not be accelerating in the way suggested by supernova based cosmology.
-Motivated by these studies, we investigated a tachyon type scalar field $\phi$ as a model for dark energy, assuming an exponential potential for the field and performed parameter estimation using Markov Chain Monte Carlo (MCMC) techniques.
-Such a model offers solutions that have $w \sim -1$ and are decelerating without requiring a phantom like equation of state.
-The present day value of the equation of state parameter is treated as a free parameter; however, for the reference model, we fix its present value to $-1$.
-The analysis is carried out using the latest Supernovae dataset (Pantheon+) and BAO measurements from DESI.
-The results show that both types of datasets consistently predict a turnaround in the equation of state, regardless of whether $w_{\phi 0}$ is treated as a free parameter or fixed to $-1$.
-The corresponding deceleration parameter also exhibits a future turnaround for both datasets when $w_{\phi 0}$ is free.
-However, in the reference model with $w_{\phi 0} = -1$, the deceleration parameter instead approaches $-1$ asymptotically.
-A model comparison using the Akaike and Bayesian Information Criteria shows that the Pantheon+ dataset favors the free $w_{\phi 0}$ scenario, while BAO observations prefer the $w_{\phi 0} = -1$ case.
-This indicates a disagreement in the future evolution trends predicted by the two datasets within the tachyon type dark energy model.
+Motivated by these studies, we investigated a tachyon type scalar field $\phi$ as a model for dark energy, assuming an exponential potential for the field and performed parameter estimation using MCMC techniques.
+Such a model offers solutions that have $w\sim-1$ and are decelerating without requiring a phantom like equation of state (EoS).
+The present day value of EoS parameter is treated as a free parameter.
+However, for the reference model, we fix its present value to $-1$.
+The analysis is carried out using Pantheon+ and BAO measurements from DESI.
+The results show that both types of datasets consistently predict a turnaround in the EoS, regardless of whether $w_{\phi0}$ is treated as a free parameter or fixed to $-1$.
+The corresponding deceleration parameter also exhibits a future turnaround for both datasets when $w_{\phi0}$ is free.
+However, in the reference model with $w_{\phi0}=-1$, the deceleration parameter instead approaches $-1$ asymptotically.
+A model comparison shows that the Pantheon+ dataset favors free $w_{\phi0}$, while BAO observations prefer $w_{\phi0} = -1$.
+This indicates a disagreement in the future evolution predicted by the two datasets within the tachyon dark energy model.

 \keywords{Tachyonic Dark energy \and Markov Chain Monte Carlo \and Supernovae \and Pantheon+ \and DESI BAO DR2}